haminhcong/docker-sample/README.md

 But if you use ENTRYPOINT as shell form, you cannot pass any parameter like CMD to behind ENTRYPOINT COMMAND: `The shell form prevents any CMD or run command line arguments from being used,` [Links](https://docs.docker.com/engine/reference/builder/#entrypoint).

-What is the solution in case you need pass `ENV` value to command run in `ENTRYPOINT`, and you also need pass additional argument to docker conatainer run command like `CMD` ?

-My solution is put command in entrypoint to a bash script file `print_file.sh`:
+My solution in case you need pass `ENV` value to command run in `ENTRYPOINT`, and you also need pass additional argument to docker conatainer run command like `CMD`, is put command in `ENTRYPOINT` to a bash script file `print_file.sh`:

 ```bash
 #!/usr/bin/env bash